stbnrivas/dataModels/specs/guidelines.md

     digital entity was updated, as typically there might be delay, specially on IoT networks which deliver data only at specific timeslots.

--   In NGSI-LD use the `observedAt` Property.
+-   In NGSI-LD use the `observedAt` Property to convey timestamps.

 ## Internationalization (i18N)